Zeekk3n/Andrey.github.io/_posts/2023-05-05-imf-writeup-.md

 ```
 important output ```strncmp("hola\n", "48093572", 8) ```

-seems that our input  is comparing to ```48093572``` let add this comparasison instead of hola
+seems that our input  is comparing to ```48093572``` let's add this comparasison instead of hola

-and we have access
+and we have access to the app

 ```bash
 ❯ ./agent